• Home

 For most folks, it takes some time to gather up the bills, tax returns, and budget information needed to file bankruptcy.
 If you get started now, you’ll have everything together to file in a matter of weeks.

-If you have a home in California, you may want to file in January, when the new, much increased homestead exemption takes effect.
+If you have a home in California, you may want to file in January, when the new, much increased homestead exemption is again increased for inflation.

 Fresh start creates new energy